 The Transaction style can often evolve from Consolidation or Coexistence styles.

-We hope this brief outline of four common Master Data Management implementation styles will help you identify the right approach for your organization.
+We hope this blog post outline of four common Master Data Management implementation styles and it will help you identify the right approach for your organization's implementation plan.

 However, before you embark on any implementation, you need to define what business challenge(s) you wish to solve with your Master Data Management system.